microsoft/AzureSynapseScriptsAndAccelerators/Assessment/README.md

 ***This will prompt for the following Information: Default values get picked up from AssessmentConfigFile.json.
 Once the details are provided then it updates the configuration file***

 * **Source System Type:**  Provide the source database type from the supported systems.
+* **Database filter:** Provide the list of databases for the assessment summary(Recommendation is to go with default option% for all the databases)
 * **name/ip of the Server:** Source Database server to connect

 * **How do you want to connect to the DB (ADPass, AzureADInt, WinInt, SQLAuth)?** – When connecting to the source system, what method should be used to connect to the DB?